OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: OmniRobotHome: System Design

+Running 48 RGB cameras at full rate generates roughly 13.5\,GB/s of raw image data, an order of magnitude beyond what a single server can ingest and run deep models on.
+A centralized architecture is therefore infeasible: streaming raw video into one host would exhaust the network and leave no latency budget for inference, fusion, or control. \textsc{OmniRobotHome} instead pushes computation toward the cameras, with edge nodes performing detection and feature extraction locally and transmitting only sparse, low-bandwidth signals to a central host that fuses them in 3D on the GPU.
+All three perception pipelines below use this pattern, adapted slightly for the workspace stereo pairs.

-\textbf{Multi-View Human Pose Estimation.} The 48 cameras generate approximately 13.5~GB/s of raw data.
-We handle this with a distributed architecture: each of 12 edge nodes runs TensorRT-optimized YOLO26~\cite{yolo26_ultralytics} (INT8) for detection and RTMPose~\cite{jiang2023RTMPose} (FP16) for 2D whole-body keypoint estimation following COCO WholeBody~\cite{jin2020WholeBody}, streaming only keypoints and confidence scores to a central server.
-The server triangulates 3D joints via RANSAC-based multi-view reconstruction in a parallel process and applies a One Euro Filter~\cite{casiez20121} for temporal smoothing, delivering stable whole-body pose estimates to the robot controller.
+\textbf{Human pose estimation.} The 40 wide-area cameras are partitioned across 10 distributed edge nodes, four streams per node.
+Every node runs TensorRT-optimized inference: YOLO26~\cite{yolo26_ultralytics} (INT8) for person detection and RTMPose~\cite{jiang2023RTMPose} (FP16) for 2D whole-body keypoint extraction following COCO WholeBody~\cite{jin2020WholeBody}.
+Only the 2D keypoints and their confidence scores are streamed to the central host, reducing per-camera bandwidth by several orders of magnitude relative to raw video.
+The host then triangulates 3D joints in real time via a batch-vectorized DLT solved with Huber-reweighted iteratively reweighted least squares (IRLS)~\cite{Holland01011977}, processing all keypoints across all cameras in a single GPU kernel rather than per-joint loops.
+A One Euro Filter~\cite{casiez20121} smooths temporally before the pose is published to the robot controller.
+The pipeline delivers full whole-body 3D estimation at approximately 22\,FPS across the entire \textsc{OmniRobotHome} space.

+\textbf{Object 3D detection.} For general objects in the room, we recover coarse 3D location and extent through a distributed pipeline like human pose.
+At each synchronized timestep, every edge node runs YOLOE~\cite{yoloe} on its camera streams to detect objects in 2D, using averaged visual prompt embeddings (VPEs) from reference images for category specification.
+A host-side multi-view fusion module associates 2D detections across views by class consistency, epipolar geometry, and confidence.
+For each validated cluster, multi-view triangulation initializes the object center, and volumetric reconstruction within a class-specific search region is fit to recover an oriented 3D cuboid.
+As before, no images cross the network, only 2D detections, so the cost of adding cameras stays linear in network bandwidth and the central host remains the only place 3D reasoning happens.